krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 `npm init` -  Create package.json step by step
 `npm init -y` - Create package.json with everything default `npm install packagename --save-dev` installs a package as a dev dependency (can use `-D` as a shortcut).
 Dev dependecies are used for testing but not for the final product.
+`npm uninstall packagename` - uninstalls a package
+The 'nuclear' approach to uninstalling a package is to delete the `node_modules` file and then run `npm install` (after removing the dependencies that you wanted to uninstall) to ensure those dependencies get fully removed.

 ## Using Packages
 Packages can be imported in the same way that builtin modules are `require('packagename')` but still have to be downloaded via npm first.

+Package-lock.json locks the version of the package to the version it was downloaded in.
+This means that future updates that introduce bugs don't suddenly break our code.

+Version numbers are broken into three parts, major_update.minor_update.patch.
+So, `4.2.11` represents 4th major update, 2nd minor update within that major update and 11th patch for that minor update.

 ### Using Scripts
 You can use scripts in node.js that allow you to carry out specific syntax/commands (in the script section of package.json).